An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

 \subsubsection{Disagreement percolation}

-The method of disagreement percolation was introduced for lattice systems by van den Berg and Maes \cite{vandenberg_1993_UniquenessConditionGibbsMeasures,vandenberg_maes}.
+The method of disagreement percolation was introduced for lattice systems by van den Berg and Maes \cite{vandenberg_1993,vandenberg_maes}.
 The idea behind disagreement percolation is the construction of a coupling, sometimes called \emph{disagreement coupling}, which compares Gibbs specifications with two different boundary conditions outside of a given box, in such a way that the \emph{disagreement points} between the two Gibbs specification are ``connected'' to the boundary of the box.
-If the probability of being connected to the boundary of an increasingly large box goes to zero, uniqueness holds. \begin{theorem}[\cite{Hofer-temmel_Houdebert_2018}] If the potential is finite range, i.e. $\Potential(x,y)=0$ when $|x-y|>R$, then there is uniqueness of the Gibbs measure when
+If the probability of being connected to the boundary of an increasingly large box goes to zero, uniqueness holds.

-where $\Intensity_c(\Dim)$ is the \emph{percolation threshold} of the Poisson Boolean model in dimension $\Dim$ connecting points at distance at most one. \end{theorem} \begin{remark} Note that $\Intensity_c(\Dim)\geq 1/v_d$ and, in the asymptotics as $\Dim\rightarrow\infty$, $\Intensity_c(\Dim)\sim 1/v_d$, see \cite{penrose1996}.
-Let us mention that in dimension $\Dim=2$, one has $\Intensity_c(2) \simeq 1.43629$, see \cite{Quintanilla__Torquato_measurement_percolation_threshold_2000}. \end{remark} Theorem \ref{theo_disagreement_percolation} is stated and proved in \cite{Hofer-temmel_Houdebert_2018} in a more general context.
-Firstly, the interaction is not required to be coming from a pair potential but could be more general.
-Secondly, there does not need to be a hard core part for close points, and the uniqueness bound remains the same.

-Furthermore, Theorem \ref{theo_disagreement_percolation} is stated only for finite range interactions.
-In \cite{Hofer-temmel_Houdebert_2018} the authors prove a more general statement with an interaction with \emph{finite random range} depending on the marks of each point of the configuration.
-In their setting the marks are unbounded.
-But their result does not apply for potential with infinite range, which are instead allowed in Theorem \ref{theo_uniqueness_ours}.